Glareone/AZ-900-Microsoft-Azure-Fundamentals/README.md

 ## Load Balancer:
 ![Azure LB](images/6-other-core-services/1-networking/3-loadbalancer.png)

 ## VPN Gateway.
-Express Route:
+Express Route (AWS Direct Connect):
 * You may use these two options to connect your on-premise network to a vNet in Azure Cloud.
 * Also, VPN Gateway may allow you to connect to your azure services from your laptop if you are in the airport or in any other public zone.
 * Express Route only to connect your On-Premise DC to Azure Cloud.

 ![Azure VPN.Express Route](images/6-other-core-services/1-networking/4-VPN-Gateway.Express-Route.png)

+###Difference:
-* Difference: Express Route - is a private dedicated tunnel.  **It is an AWS Direct Connect in AWS Cloud world.**
+* Express Route - is a private dedicated tunnel.  **It is an AWS Direct Connect in AWS Cloud world.**
+* VPN Gateway traffic goes through public networks.
-To build it you have to ask your regional Azure DC to make this link.
+* To build ExpressRoute you have to ask your regional Azure DC to make this link.

 ## Azure Content Delivery Network (CDN):
 Delivers high-bandwidth content to users by caching their content at strategically placed physical nodes across the world.